JuliaGeodynamics/JustPIC.jl/docs/examples/field_advection3D.md

 using JustPIC
 ````

-and the correspondant 3D module
+and the correspondent 3D module

 ````julia
 using JustPIC._3D